 ||The behavior is controlled by the WIF configuration – usually the user is passively redirected to re-authenticate either using Windows credentials or a Forms based login.
 The current form may be lost if the re-authentication redirects the user back to the root of the web site.
 In some cases the user can continue working.

-When using Forms Authentication and Claims-based Authentication and the session expires, the user may lose all the information on the Form that he or she was currently working on.
+When using Forms Authentication and Claims-based Authentication and the session expires, the user may lose all the information on the Form that they were working on.
 However, some browsers have the functionality to keep the current state or autocomplete information.

 Configuring Session Token and Maximum Token Lifetime Values